KittyGiraudel/site/_posts/2013-07-08-digging-into-my-slides-sass.md

 _Note: I have a very in-depth article on Sass lists scheduled for next week.
 Stay tuned for some Sass awesomeness. ;)_

 Now that we introduced loops and lists, we can move forward.
-My idea was to build a little Sass script that output a specific background based on a page name where file names would not follow any guide name (hyphens, underscores, .jpg, .png, random folders...).
+My idea was to build a little Sass script that output a specific background based on a page name where file names would not follow any guide name (hyphens, underscores, .jpg, .png, random folders…).
 So home page would have background X, contact page background Y, etc.

 ```scss
 // Two-levels list